dannberg/daily-pinboard/readme.md

 ## To Do
 - [x] successfully retrieve daily posts
-- [ ] test for when there are multiple resules
+- [x] test for when there are multiple results
-- [ ] save post to a variable, and retrieve name and content
+- [x] save post to a variable, and retrieve name and content
-- [ ] figure out how to send via email (sendgrid?)
+- [x] figure out how to send via email (sendgrid?)
 - [ ] hide Pinboard API key

 ## Reference